This is adapted from the amazing recipe at https://www.jengostudio.com/post/vegan-impossible-wellington

 Mix the wash ingredients in a small bowl.
 Using a pastry brush, apply the wash to the outside of the pastry.
 If needed, you can make more of the wash.

-Place the log onto a baking sheet lined with parchment paper and then into the oven and bake until golden brown on the edges, about 15 minutes.
+Place the log onto a baking sheet lined with parchment paper or a silicone mat and then into the oven and bake until golden brown on the edges, about 20-25 minutes.

 Place on serving tray and garnish with sprigs of thyme or rosemary.
 Suggested serve with roasted vegetables, mashed potatoes, and a mushroom gravy.